Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Results and discussion

-We investigate the sequential SRDA and show that its inference is more accurate than that of the EnKF.
-This suggests that SR and DA can be achieved simultaneously by utilizing the CVAE trained with the ELBO (Equation \ref{eq:elbo-vae}).
-The LR forecast is compared first, followed by an examination of the HR analysis.
+We demonstrate that the sequential SRDA can make more accurate inferences than the EnKF.
+The LR forecast is discussed here, and the HR analysis is examined next.

-Before comparison, the typical vorticity evolution is discussed using the ground-truth data (Figure \ref{fig:vorticity-evolution}).
-Initially, the unstable jet meanders and collapses into multiple vortices ($4 \lesssim t \lesssim 10$), accompanied by the development of fine filaments.
-Then, the vortices merge into a wavenumber-1 structure ($10 \lesssim t \lesssim 16$).
-In this period, the small-scale pattern enhances again.
-Finally, the wavenumber-1 vorticity continues to propagate westwards, i.e., in the negative $x$ direction, ($16 \lesssim t$).
-This final state is statistically stationary and can be understood in terms of Rossby wave dynamics \cite{David+2017OM}.
-The numerical integration was terminated at $t = 24$ (Section \ref{subsec:train-test-methods}), as no fine structure develops in the stationary state.

-Figure \ref{fig:snapshots-enkf-srda-forecast} shows snapshots of the ground truth and forecasts of the EnKF and SRDA.
-To align the resolution, a low-pass filter was applied to the ground-truth vorticity in the wavenumber domain.
+Figure \ref{fig:srda_forecast_snapshots} shows snapshots of the ground truth and forecasts for the EnKF and SRDA.
+To match the resolution, a low-pass filter was applied to the HR ground-truth vorticity.
 The figure also includes LR simulation results without SR or DA.
-During the jet collapse ($t = 6$), the differences in the inferences are not apparent, likely due to the rapid development of fine filaments that cannot be well emulated by the LR fluid model.
-During the vortex merging ($t = 15$), only the SRDA reproduces the internal structure within the positive vortex; in the EnKF inference, the positive vortex is not clearly divided into two; further, without SR or DA, both the internal structure and vortex shapes deviate largely from those in the ground truth.
-In the steady state ($t = 22$), both the EnKF and SRDA accurately infer the vorticity phase; however, the SRDA inference is more similar to the ground truth.
-Without SR or DA, the vortex shapes still differ.
+During the jet collapse ($t = 2$), differences in the inferences are not obvious, likely because the LR fluid model cannot well emulate fine filaments.
+During the vortex merging ($t = 9$), the SRDA most accurately describes the vortex-split distribution near the center.
+The EnKF also captures this pattern, but the SRDA inference is closer to the ground truth.
+Without SR or DA, the vortex-split structure is not reproduced.
+In the steady state ($t = 16$), both EnKF and SRDA accurately infer the vorticity phase.
+Without SR or DA, the vortex shapes and locations still differ from the ground truth.